A person holding the area near their uterus to represent endometriosis.

 • Adjust your diet and exercise regimen: Eating a nutrient-rich diet is important in regulating your menstrual cycle, and exercising can help keep the painful abdominal symptoms at bay.

-• Pain medications: Although pain medications treat the symptoms and not the underlying problem causing endometriosis, they can be essential in helping cope with the occasionally intense physical discomforts.
+• Pain medications: Although pain medications treat the symptoms and not the underlying problem causing endometriosis, they can be essential in helping cope with the intense physical discomforts.
 Over-the-counter options like ibuprofen may be enough, but if not, a doctor may recommend stronger, prescription-only pain relievers.
+Talk to your provider about what is safe to take while trying to conceive and in the early weeks of the first trimester.

-• Talk to your doctor about investigating what’s been damaged: If there has been significant scarring on your reproductive organs important for conceiving (i.e. ovaries, fallopian tubes), you may want to consider some sort of surgical repair to help them function normally.
+• Talk to your doctor about investigating what’s been damaged: If there has been significant scarring on your reproductive organs important for conceiving (e.g. ovaries, fallopian tubes), this is important to know in order to find a path forward.

-• Hormone treatments: Your doctor may prescribe hormone treatments to reduce the amount of estrogen in your body that could be creating the excess tissue.
-Many hormonal treatments are also birth control methods, so make sure that your health care providers knows that you’re actively trying to conceive so that your treatment method doesn’t interfere with your fertility.
+• Hormone treatments: Your doctor may prescribe hormone treatments to reduce the amount of estrogen in your body that could be influencing too much tissue growth.
+Many hormonal treatments are also birth control methods, so make sure that your healthcare providers know that you’re actively trying to conceive so that your treatment method doesn’t interfere with your fertility.
+It is possible that a short course of hormonal birth control could be helpful in the months before you begin trying to conceive.

 • Track your fertility to maximize your chances of conceiving: If you are able to pinpoint your ovulation and fertile window (the time when you have the best chance of getting pregnant), you have a much higher likelihood of conceiving faster.

-It can be frustrating and disheartening that endometriosis doesn’t have a single, always-effective cure, but it’s still a condition you can conquer with treatments and help.
-And with more than five million people in the U.S. coping with it, it’s one of the most common health problems, so you’re not alone.
+It can be frustrating and disheartening that endometriosis doesn’t have a single, always-effective cure, but it’s still a condition you can conquer with treatments and support.
+And with more than five million people in the U.S. coping with it, you’re never alone.

 Read more